rust-lang/rustc-perf/triage/README.md

 - Click on a data point to open the "compare" page for that merge.
 - Click on the "compare" link at the top of the measurements on that page to open the page of commits in the merge.
+- A change isn't significant unless one or more of the benchmarks changed by at least 1%.

 Easy cases: there is only a single PR in the merge.
 - Add a comment to the PR pointing to the "compare" page (unless someone else